LoiseMwarangu/newsapp/README.md

 Input Example: On page load

-Output Example: Panels of various news sources is displayed per category
+Output Example: Panels of various news articles is displayed per category

-The program should display articles from a selected news source:
+The program should display articles from different news sources:

-Input Example: Click on news source
+Input Example: Click on the image in article

-Output Example: Redirected to a page with a list of articles from the selected source
+Output Example: Redirected to the original source page with the full story on the article

 The program should display original news page of the selected article:

+Input Example: Click on navigation buttons containing business category

+Output Example: navigated to part of page with business news

+Input Example: Click on navigation buttons containing entertainment category

+Output Example: navigated to part of page with entertainment news

+Input Example: Click on navigation buttons containing health category

+Output Example: navigated to part of page with health news

+Input Example: Click on navigation buttons containing sports category

+Output Example: navigated to part of page with sports news

-Input Example: Click on Read more... button
+Input Example: Click on navigation buttons containing technology category

-Output Example: Redirected to the original source page with the full story on the article
+Output Example: navigated to part of page with technology category

 # Setup/Installation Requirements
 To start using this project use the following commands: